-These meetings may be called at short notice and we recognise that appropriate staff from this school should attend wherever possible.
+These meetings may be called at short notice and appropriate staff from school will attend wherever possible.
 If the school is the referring agency, they should be invited to attend these meetings.
+Wheatley Hill Primary School is able to offer a venue if there is a suitable room where confidentiality can be assured.

-Staff should make available any handwritten notes, dated and signed, as well as other records from the concern file including the single agency chronology of concerns.
-Any further written evidence from the child: stories, drawings etc. should be brought to the meeting.
+Staff will make available any electronic forms or handwritten notes, dated and signed, as well as other records from the concern file including the single agency chronology of concerns.
+Any further written evidence from the child: stories, drawings etc. will be brought to the meeting.